Perspective | Washington is far from being good, but it’s not that far from the playoffs

 “I feel like we have to compartmentalize this,” McLaurin said of the win.

 There’s seldom reason to feel overconfident, but for this team, that is a good thing.
-This season is not about the NFC East, anyway.
+This season is not about the NFC East anyway.
 It is about growth — sustainable growth.
 If a back door opens to win the feeble division, then run through it.
 But it matters most to focus on incremental improvement and honest evaluation of the team’s deficiencies.

 For such a limited Washington team, the NFC East race really isn’t up for grabs, but the players would happily take a gift if it’s shoved into their hands.
 Their best chance hinges on how poorly the other teams perform.
-Right now, everybody is doing their part, with the four franchises combining for a 7-20-1 record.
+Right now, every team is doing its part, with the four franchises combining for a 7-20-1 record.
 That’s a .268 winning percentage, a pace more than worthy of all the “worst division ever” insults.

 Since the NFL went to a 16-game season, no team has won a division and made it to the playoffs with fewer than seven victories.
 The possibility of a 6-10 NFC East champion — and playoff host, if that even matters in this fan-deprived season — isn’t hyperbole.
 In a year in which the phrase “flatten the curve” has become eerily popular, you can use it this time not in reference to the novel coronavirus but the low grading scale for a weak division.

 Still, Washington must expect that remaining competitive will require elevation.
 If it takes seven or more victories to clinch this division, it would have to dominate November and show a gear it hasn’t revealed.
-But if 6-10 is the bar, well, that’s possible, especially since the TBDs have already beaten Philadelphia and Dallas, which are supposed to be the best of the bad.
+But if 6-10 is the bar, well, that’s possible, especially since the TBDs already have beaten Philadelphia and Dallas, which are supposed to be the best of the bad.

 In the wrong hands, this could easily be a 4-12 team.
 With Rivera leading the way, 6-10 doesn’t look outlandish.
 Everything depends on Allen continuing to be a stabilizer.
 In three starts, he has completed 68.8 percent of his passes, thrown for four touchdowns and committed just two turnovers (one interception, one fumble).
 He has been efficient.
 His productivity making plays down the field is improving.
 After the way Allen declined last season in Carolina, you must worry that there still is an expiration date on his effectiveness.
 But, presumably, he’s a better quarterback after learning from his collapse last season.